-A confidential sum of damages was paid by South Wales Police in this high profile miscarriage of justice in which a group of black men were charged with a brutal murder of a prostitute despite initial accounts of a single white perpetrator.
-DNA evidence eventually led to the conviction of the real killer and police misconduct uncovered which has led to 13 officers being charged with perverting the course of justice.
+A confidential sum of damages was paid by South Wales Police in this high profile miscarriage of justice in which a group of black men were charged with the brutal murder of the prostitute Lynette White, despite initial accounts of a single white perpetrator.
+DNA evidence eventually led to the conviction of the real killer and police misconduct uncovered which led to 13 officers being charged with perverting the course of justice.

 The Court of Appeal laid down guidelines for the first time on the legal principles to be applied by the Assessor in making awards of compensation to victims of miscarriages of justice.

 A successful challenge was brought by a prisoner based on Article 10 of the European Convention on Human Righs, the right to freedom of expression, which overturned the Prison Service policy forbidding prisoners from having telephone contact with journalists.

 R v Stipendiary Magistrate and CPS ex parte Adimi (1999)

 (reported 4 All E.R.
 520, WLR 434)

 A successful challenge to the lawfulness of the CPS practice of prosecuting asylum seekers for possession of false travel documents, based on the 1951 Refugee Convention.
 As a result a statutory defence was introduced in Section 31 Immigration and Asylum Act 1999.